thospfuller/awesome-search-engine-optimization/README.md

   * [DevToolsDigest](https://www.devtoolsdigest.com/)
   * [WANTED: Other sites here]
 - Answer questions on [Quora](https://www.quora.com/) and link to the project.
+  * Answer questions
+  * For content generation opportunities look for questions with a large number of views and/or upvotes and develop content around that subject.
 - Send email to group mailing lists (project awareness, may be indexed if the mailing list is is archived and publicly available).
 - Create a video and release it on [YouTube](https://youtube.com) and link to the project in the description.
 - Find appropriate awesome-[x] lists and add a link to your project there.